 One vision, many partners

-A large number of industrial operators have endorsed Bio4Energy and are part of its industrial network.
-The scientists cooperate with them to develop second-generation biofuels, "green" chemicals and “bio-based" end products or even new materials.
-Another strand of work focuses on eliminating noxious emission or residues from existing industrial process.
-For instance, methods are being designed to convert biomass ash and sludges into renewable energy, liming materials or low-polluting fertilizers.
-In some cases, high-temperature processes will be used to rid the biorefinery process of heavy metals or toxic organic compounds.
+A large number of industrial operators have endorsed Bio4Energy and are part of a Bio4Energy Industrial Network.
+The scientists cooperate with them to develop advanced biofuels, "green" chemicals or other bio-based products, such as new materials made using nanotechnology.
+Another strand of work focuses on eliminating noxious emission or undesirable residues from existing industrial processes.
+For instance, methods are being developed to convert biomass ashes and sludge into renewable energy, liming materials or low-polluting fertilizers.
+In some cases, high-temperature processes in combination with filters that capture particulate matter and heavy metals will be used to rid the biorefinery process of toxic organic compounds.

 A research 'environment'

-We thank Bio4Energy, a strategic research environment appointed by the Swedish government, for supporting this work.
+We thank Bio4Energy, a Strategic Research Environment appointed by the Swedish government, for supporting this work.